NICALab/BEAR/README.md

 python scripts/run_Cascaded_BEAR.py --D demoMovie --d True python scripts/run_Cascaded_BEAR.py --D spinning_confocal --d True
 ```
-For accuracy and for safety, number of epochs in default settings of Cascaded BEAR is large.
+For accuracy, number of epochs in default settings of Cascaded BEAR is very large.
 Can be observed that loss value does not decrease actually after small number of epochs.
 You can reduce the `args.epoch` if you want.